Skip to main content

 Two separate emergency motions to appoint a chapter 11 trustee were filed on December 19, 2025:

 Connecticut Green Bank Motion: The CGB, holding second-lien claims on the Backleverage entities, seeks trustee appointment based on alleged prepetition fraud.
-CGB argues that the current management, which allegedly perpetrated the misconduct, cannot be trusted to maximize value for creditors.
-PosiGen has urged the court to reject the trustee request, arguing that past allegations don't justify such a drastic move when an independent chief restructuring officer is managing the case.
+PosiGen has urged the court to reject the trustee request, arguing that past allegations don't justify such a move when an independent chief restructuring officer is managing the case.

 List Government Receivables Fund Motion: The $25 million July Bridge Loan lender separately moved for trustee appointment, alleging conversion of its loan proceeds and fundamental breach of the parties' agreements.

-The resolution of these trustee motions will be determinative for the case's direction.
-If appointed, a chapter 11 trustee would displace current management and assume control of the estates—potentially pursuing claims against insiders and developing an alternative restructuring path.
+If appointed, a chapter 11 trustee would displace current management and assume control of the estates.

 The alleged misconduct has also spawned adversary litigation within the bankruptcy.
 A WARN Act Class Action (Adversary Case 25-03845) was filed November 25, 2025, alleging violation of the Worker Adjustment and Retraining Notification Act in connection with the August 2025 mass terminations—the 470 terminated employees allege inadequate notice of their layoffs.
 Additionally, Rooftop Solar I, LLC and related entities filed an adversary complaint on December 8, 2025, seeking recovery of money and property allegedly diverted from the Project Companies, directly challenging the treatment of project-level revenues and assets.